0BAB1/ZynQ-Tutorial-Series/README.md

-# BRH Tutorials - Github repo
+# BRH Tutorials - Code Github repo

 > [!TIP]
 > Contributions are welcome !
-Especially since I'm prone to mistakes ;)
+Especially since I'm prone to mistakes ;) You can also check out the [blog](https://0bab1.github.io/BRH/) where you have additional informations for each tutorial, *but also exclusive content related to engineering in general and bonus tutorials to learn more valuable stuff on a text format*.

-This repo contains all the code you need for the toturials, ready to copy and paste
+This repo contains **all the code you need** for the tutorials, ready to copy and paste.

+It also contains **links to the associated [blog posts](https://0bab1.github.io/BRH/)** where you'll find additional tips & resources if you want to do it yourself or push the concepts I discuss a bit further.

-I will also link all the very interesting ressources i talk about in my videos, but also interresting exercices you can do to practice at your own pace.
+I will also link all the very interesting ressources that helped me in my own learning journey for the curious among you.

-I suggest that you go and check wikipedia for each subject you struggle with as it always offers a nice overview, which is nice to start with a right mindset.
+> [!TIP]
+> In the future, I will focus more on "Project reviews" on youtube and post actual technical tutorials here and on the blog.
+Stay tuned !

 # Table of Contents

 1. [ZynQ in two minutes](#1--zynq-in-two-minutes)
 2. [AXI IP, Hello world & custom LED driver](#2--axi-ip-hello-world--custom-led-driver)
 3. [An introduction to HDLs](#3--an-introduction-to-hdls)